aclapolli/ddosd-cpp/README.md

 ## Getting Started
 These instructions will guide you to build and run these tools.
-We consider an environment running Ubuntu 16.04 LTS
+We consider an environment running Ubuntu 16.04 LTS.

 ### Prerequisites
 - git
-- CMake 3.12 or higher
+- CMake 3.12 or higher (see https://launchpad.net/~janisozaur/+archive/ubuntu/cmake-update)
 - GNU Make
 - A C++11 compiler
 - libpcap